 W. Marston Becker joined our Board in June 2020.
 Mr. Becker has over 35 years of insurance industry experience.
 From 2014 until April 2020, Mr. Becker served as Chairman of QBE Insurance Group.
 From 2006 to 2013, he served as Chairman and Chief Executive Officer of Alterra Capital Holdings Limited, serving as a director from 2004 to 2013.
 He also served on the board of Selective Insurance Group, Inc. from 2006 until 2011.
-From 2002 to 2005, Mr. Becker was Chairman and Chief Executive Officer of Trenwick Group, Ltd. From 2002 until 2008, Mr. Becker was Chairman and Chief Executive Officer of the run-off for LaSalle Re Holdings Limited.
-He was non-executive Chairman of Hales & Company, a boutique insurance industry investment bank and private equity investor specializing in the insurance brokerage industry, from 2001 to 2004.
-Mr. Becker also served as Chairman and Chief Executive Officer of Orion Capital Corporation from 1996 to 2000 and was President and Chief Executive Officer of McDonough Caperton Insurance Group, Inc. from 1987 to 1994, previously serving in other executive positions since 1978.
-He currently serves as a director of Encova Mutual Insurance Company, Amynta Group, MVB Financial Corp., Source One Financial and the Mountain Companies.
+From 2002 to 2005, Mr. Becker was Chairman and Chief Executive Officer of Trenwick Group, Ltd. From 2002 until 2008, Mr. Becker was Chairman and Chief Executive Officer of Trenwick Group, Ltd. He was non-executive Chairman of Hales & Company, a boutique insurance industry investment bank and private equity investor specializing in the insurance brokerage industry, from 2001 to 2004.
+Mr. Becker also served as Chairman and Chief Executive Officer of McDonough Caperton Insurance Group, Inc. from 1987 to 1994, previously serving in other executive positions since 1978.
+He currently serves as a director of Encova Mutual Insurance Company, Amynta Group and the Mountain Companies and Chairman of MVB Financial Corp.
 He is an advisory board member of the American Securities Fund, Cohesive Capital and Madison Dearborn Partners.
 Mr. Becker is a certified public accountant and an admitted attorney in West Virginia.
 He holds both a BS and JD from the West Virginia University.